The 1999 Survey

-There were 22 Unknowns out of 194 cases in 1998.
-If we look only at the Unknowns with a quality or Reliability rating of six or greater, we then are left with 16 higher-quality Unknowns in 1998 (8.2% of the total).
-Of these, 13 had a Strangeness rating of six or greater (6.7% of the total).
-This represents an increase in the number of higher-quality Unknowns in 1997 (2.1%).
-The reason for this increase is not immediately obvious.
+There were 32 Unknowns out of 259 cases in 1999.
+If we look only at the Unknowns with a quality or Reliability rating of 7 or greater, we then are left with 8 high-quality Unknowns in 1999 (3.1% of the total).
+Of these, only two had a Strangeness rating of 6 or greater.
 (As a comparison, USAF Blue Book studies found only three to four percent of their cases were "excellent" Unknowns.)

 It should be emphasized again that even high-quality Unknowns do not imply alien visitation.
 Each case may still have an explanation following further investigation.
 And of those that remain unexplained, they may remain unexplained, but still are not incontrovertible proof of extraterrestrial intervention or some mysterious natural phenomenon.